captbullett65/MSCFT/README.md

 **Step-by-Step Instructions**

 Version 4.1B Update:
-MSCFT now includes Nodes A–E, adding new interpretation and time-series modeling capabilities.
-See MSCFT 4.1b, Instructions for Use for step-by-step guidance on the full 5-node structure:
+MSCFT now includes Nodes A–F, adding new interpretation and time-series modeling capabilities and Retrieval-Augmented Generation (RAG) See MSCFT 4.1b, Instructions for Use for step-by-step guidance on the full 6-node structure:

 A: Research context